KevCui/perplexity-cli/README.md

 $ ./perplexity-labs.js "enter any text here"
 ```

 LLM `pplx-70b-online` is selected by default.
-It can be changed to your preferred one in the script.
+Set the second argument as model name to select another model, for example: `./perplexity-labs.js "text" "pplx-7b-online"`.

 ## Note